Shanghainese: Tone sandhi

 Tone sandhi is a process whereby adjacent tones undergo dramatic alteration in connected speech.
 Similar to other Northern Wu dialects, Shanghainese is characterized by two forms of tone sandhi: a word tone sandhi and a phrasal tone sandhi.

 Word tone sandhi in Shanghainese can be described as left-prominent and is characterized by a dominance of the first syllable over the contour of the entire tone domain.
 As a result, the underlying tones of syllables other than the leftmost syllable, have no effect on the tone contour of the domain.
 The pattern is generally described as tone spreading (1, 5, 6, 7) or tone shifting (8, except for 4-syllable compounds, which can undergo spreading or shifting).
 The table below illustrates possible tone combinations.

 As an example, in isolation, the two syllables of the word 中國 (China) are pronounced with a dark level tone (tsón) and dark checked tone (koq): /tsoŋ⁵³/ and /koʔ⁵⁵/.
 However, when pronounced in combination, the dark level tone of 中 (tsón) spreads over the compound resulting in the following pattern /tsoŋ⁵⁵ koʔ²¹/.
 Similarly, the syllables in a common expression for 十三點 (zeq-sé-ti, "foolish") have the following underlying phonemic and tonal representations: /zəʔ¹²/ (zeq), /sɛ⁵³/ (sé), and /ti³³⁴/ (ti).
 However, the syllables in combination exhibit the light checked shifting pattern where the first-syllable light checked tone shifts to the last syllable in the domain: /zəʔ¹¹ sɛ²² ti²³/.

 Phrasal tone sandhi in Shanghainese can be described as right-prominent and is characterized by a right syllable retaining its underlying tone and a left syllable receiving a mid-level tone based on the underlying tone's register.
 The table below indicates possible left syllable tones in right-prominent compounds.

 For instance, when combined, 買 (ma, /ma¹¹³/, "to buy") and 酒 (cieu, /tɕiɤ³³⁴/, "wine") become /ma³³ tɕiɤ³³⁴/ ("to buy wine").

 Sometimes meaning can change based on whether left-prominent or right-prominent sandhi is used.
 For example, 炒 (tshau, /tsʰɔ³³⁴/, "to fry") and 麪 (mi, /mi¹¹³/, "noodle") when pronounced /tsʰɔ³³ mi⁴⁴/ (i.e., with left-prominent sandhi) means "fried noodles".
 When pronounced /tsʰɔ⁴⁴ mi¹¹³/ (i.e., with right-prominent sandhi), it means "to fry noodles".

+Nouns and adjectives attached to nouns tend to start left-prominent sandhi chains, whereas right-prominent chains are triggered by verbs and adverbs.
+Grammatical particles cannot start chains of their own, but instead can be realised as a null tone (輕聲) or be part of another chain.

+In the previous example sentence we see an adjective, noun and pronoun starting sandhi chains, the particles 勿, 到 and 個 being incorporated into other sandhi chains, and the particle 了 having a neutral tone.